simeononsecurity/simeononsecurity.ch/content/articles/building-a-secure-home-network/index.en.md

 - **Outdated software and firmware**
 - **Unsecured IoT devices**

 **Unsecured Wi-Fi networks** are another major risk for home networks.
-If your Wi-Fi network is not secured with a strong password, anyone within range can potentially access your network and all of the devices connected to it.
+If your Wi-Fi network isn't secured with a strong password, anyone within range can potentially access your network and all of the devices connected to it.
 This can allow hackers to intercept sensitive information, such as login credentials or financial data.
 It's important to use a strong, unique password for your Wi-Fi network and to avoid sharing it with others.

 **Outdated software and firmware** can also pose a risk to your home network.
 Software and firmware updates often include security patches that address known vulnerabilities, so it's important to keep all of your devices up-to-date.
 This includes not only your computer and mobile devices, but also your router and any other connected devices, such as smart home appliances and security cameras.